opal-labs-sl/Cubit-/README.md

 # Cubit-
-Cubit is an open source IoT Gateway for hobbiest
+Cubit is an open-source IoT gateway designed for hobbyists and makers